SP1029/Automation-Time/README.md

 - Till now, I have written the code to log in, enter the journey details and search for trains.

 Work in Progress...

+## Request

+- If any of the above tasks violates any policy, please let me know.
+I will delete the codes.